What's the Difference Between Rational and Irrational Numbers?

 rational vs irrational numbers

-When you hear the words "rational" and "irrational," it might bring to mind the difference between, say, the cool, relentlessly analytical Mr. Spock and the hardheaded, emotionally volatile Dr. "Bones" McCoy in the "Star Trek" television and movie universe.
-Unless you're a mathematician, though, you probably don't think of ratios between integers versus square roots, the sort of stuff that makes the non-mathematicians among us feel as confused as we do hearing Queen's "Bohemian Rhapsody" sung in Klingon.
+When you hear the words "rational" and "irrational," they might bring to mind the relentlessly analytical Spock in "Star Trek."
+If you're a mathematician, however, you probably think of ratios between integers versus square roots.

-But in the realm of mathematics, where words sometimes have specific meanings that are very different from everyday usage, the difference between rational and irrational numbers doesn't have anything to do with reasoning and logic versus raw emotional urges.
+In the realm of mathematics, where words sometimes have specific meanings that are very different from everyday usage, the difference between rational and irrational numbers doesn't have anything to do with emotions.
+Since there are infinite irrational numbers, you'd do well to gain a basic understanding of them.

 Advertisement